-Apprenticeship schemes are organised by employers and usually recruit a number of apprentices across a variety of roles.
-They tend to be open for applications once a year, so it’s important to know when they are recruiting.
-There are a number of well-known apprenticeship schemes run by the screen industries from broadcasters such as the BBC, Channel 4, ITV and Sky.
-Increasingly, employers are working together to develop apprenticeship schemes: for example, companies such as Framestore, DNEG and others have come together with the Next Gen Skills Academy, to offer apprenticeships for the VFX industry.
+An apprenticeship is a job with training and the schemes are organised by employers.
+Larger employers usually recruit apprentices across a variety of different job roles.
+They tend to open for applications once a year so it’s important to know when they are recruiting.
+There are a number of well-known apprenticeship schemes in the screen industries offered by broadcasters such as the BBC, Channel 4, ITV and Sky.

 Explore apprenticeship standards in England

-Apprenticeships are categorised by routes and there are a number of apprenticeships in the Creative and Design route that relate to job roles in the screen industries.
-The apprenticeship standard page lists the names of companies that were involved in developing the apprenticeship standard, and you can search those names and the companies' websites to see the apprenticeships they offer.
+Apprenticeships are categorised by ‘routes’ for each industry type, and there are plenty of apprenticeships in the Creative and Design route that have been specifically designed for job roles in the screen industries.
+You can read each apprenticeship standard to find out who the programme is for, how long it usually lasts, the knowledge, skills and behaviours covered during the training , and how it will be assessed.
+It also lists the names of companies that were involved in developing the apprenticeship standard, so you can search those companies’ websites to see the apprenticeships they offer.

 - Assistant technical director (visual effects)